 A Single Step That Can Change Everything

-To begin to overcome that legacy, here is a single step CEOs can take to start getting themselves focused on the playbook that should win in the long term:
+To begin to overcome that legacy, here is a single step that CEOs can take to start getting themselves focused on the playbook that should win in the long term:

 Get out and silently observe one of your key business processes end to end, through the patient's and then the staff's eyes.
-You will see that at least 50% of the total time, materials and effort invested by your team does not add value to the patient, yet the staff will likely be very stressed by process problems that they don't have support to fix.
+You will see that at least 50% of the total time, materials, and effort invested by your team does not add value to the patient, yet the staff will likely be very stressed by process problems that they don't have support to fix.
 Unlocking that 50% opportunity is your largest business opportunity, and it can only happen by focusing your leadership and support squarely behind your people to do it.
-If you don't know how to make your staff feel professionally safe while you observe in this way, or don't know how to look for process problems and waste afflicting your teams' ability to serve the patients, find an experienced coach with “eyes to see” to help you.
+If you don't know how to make your staff feel professionally safe while you observe in this way, or don't know how to look for process problems and waste afflicting your teams' ability to serve the patients, find an experienced coach with "eyes to see" to help you.
 Take just this one simple step to start, and then commit to the full journey suggested by what you learn, and there is hope you could be in the CEO seat, and feel good about it, for a long time.